PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ]
 ```

-Then in new directory `vimnix` create configuration for ultisnipps.
+Then, in new directory `vimnix` create configuration for ultisnipps.

 ```nix
 # config/vimnix/nvim-ultisnips.vim.nix